Ethiopia faces more conflict with ethnic group's push for region

 “The government simply has to recognize us and if they refuse to, this will lead to a crisis.”

 Crisis Group said at least eight more ethnic groups are campaigning for region status.

-There was no immediate response to a request to Abiy’s office for comment on the report.
+Responding to the report, a spokeswoman for prime minister Abiy’s office said Crisis Group was “erroneous” in assuming government neglect of the Sidama issue.

+“The Federal Government has heeded the request of the Sidama people and is following due process which is currently in the pipeline of the National Electoral Board,” she said.

 Additional reporting by Dawit Endeshaw in Addis Ababa; Editing by Katharine Houreld and Andrew Cawthorne